viveka-13/SkillSwap/README.md

 - Passwords securely hashed using **Bcrypt**.
 - JWT token-based sessions with 24-hour expiry.
 - On registration, all user skills are **embedded into ChromaDB** as vectors for AI-powered semantic search.

+### 1.5. ✨ AI-Guided Skill Profiling
+- Simple keyword inputs (e.g., "Python") are intercepted and enriched by the **Groq LLM**.
+- AI automatically generates a 1-2 sentence descriptive context (e.g., "I can teach backend Python, FastAPI, and REST API design") and categorizes the skill.
+- This dramatically improves the density of the ChromaDB embeddings, leading to significantly higher quality semantic matches.

 ### 2. 🧠 AI-Powered Matchmaking Engine (5-Node LangGraph Pipeline)